Meadows has 3 RBIs, surging Rays beat Phillies 5-3

 ST. PETERSBURG, Fla.
 (AP) — Austin Meadows drove in his third run on a tiebreaking RBI infield single during a two-run eighth inning and the Tampa Bay Rays won for the 14th time in 15 games, 5-3 over the Philadelphia Phillies on Saturday.

-Randy Arozarena had a leadoff single in the eighth and advanced to third on a wild pitch by Sam Coonrod (0-2).
+Randy Arozarena had a leadoff infield single in the eighth and advanced to third on a wild pitch by Sam Coonrod (0-2).
 After Yandy Díaz was intentionally walked with one out, Meadows made it 4-3 with his hit off José Alvarado.

+“Randy going first to third right there, his awareness was really huge,” Meadows said.
+“We were able to just put the ball in play.”

 Tampa Bay took a two-run lead when Alvarado walked pinch-hitter Mike Brosseau with the bases load.